5 ways to spot a Christian narcissist: When piety and ego collide

 The Sermonizer Supreme

 Does your friend turn every casual conversation into a mini-sermon?
-Christian narcissists have a knack for hijacking chats to showcase their moral high ground.
-It’s as if they believe their unsolicited advice is a divine mandate.
+Christian narcissists have a knack for hijacking chats to showcase their sophisticated moral sensibilities.
+It’s as if they believe their unsolicited advice is a divine mandate to share. for the greater good of all concerned.

 Moral Grandstanding

-While sharing wisdom is wonderful, the Christian narcissist’s advice always seems to come with a side of judgment.
+While sharing wisdom might be wonderful, the Christian narcissist’s advice always seems to come with a side of judgment.
 They may remind you to “turn the other cheek,” conveniently forgetting the part about removing the plank from their own eye.

-The Sermonizer Supreme thrives on the sound of their own voice.
+Notice how the Sermonizer Supreme thrives on the sound of their own sonorous voice.

 They might use scripture as a tool for control, subtly implying that disagreement with them is tantamount to disagreeing with God Himself.
 This behavior often alienates others, creating a one-sided dynamic where listening and empathy are sacrificed at the altar of self-righteousness.